CartoDB/carto-workshop/02-builder-analysis/exercises/madrid.md

 * Rename the layer with the analysis attached as "Airbnb houses".
 * We can quickly restyle again copying, pasting and applying the CartoCSS code we have used before.

-> In order to display the legends, first change the styles from the UI and secondly apply the custom CartoCSS from the panel.
+> In order to display the legends, first change the styles from the UI and secondly apply the custom CartoCSS from the CartoCSS view.
 Also, you can go to `LEGEND` tab and customize the legends information.

 * Now if you fiter by one line, you only get the Airbnb houses closer to that line.